-- Adapting the delivery of our curriculum to make sure all pupils are able to access it, for example, by grouping, 1-to-1 work, adapting the teaching style or activities set in the lesson, etc. - Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Adapting our resources and staffing

-- Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Teaching assistants will support pupils on a 1-to-1 basis when [add details here] - Teaching assistants will support pupils in small groups when [add details here] - The school's accessibility plan can be found here Policies Atherton High School
+- Adapting the delivery of our curriculum to make sure all pupils are able to access it, for example, by adapting the teaching style or activities set in the lesson. - Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, printed power points - Teaching assistants will support pupils on a 1-to-1 basis when additional intervention has been requested for pre teaching, overlearning, reading, writing, access arrangements, in the classroom. - Teaching assistants will support pupils in small groups when [add details here] - The school's accessibility plan can be found here Policies Atherton High School - We may also provide the following interventions: